 - Hollandaise sauce

-- Hazelnut praline paste (which I used in this cake)
+- Hazelnut praline paste (which I used in this mocha hazelnut cake)

 - Chopped mirepoix (carrots, onions, celery)